zaiste/vagrant-puppet-rails/README.md

 ==========================

-A Vagrant configuration that automates the setup of a development environment for Rails development.
+A Vagrant configuration that automates the setup of a development environment for Rails applications.
 It is based on Ubuntu 12.04 and it contains:

 * PostgreSQL 9.2
 * ruby-build